-The American College of Radiology (ACR) recommends annual screening mammography for asymptomatic women 40 years of age and older.
-The decision as to when to stop routine mammography screening should be made on an individual basis by each woman and her physician based on a woman's overall health.
+The American College of Radiology (ACR) recommends annual screening mammography for asymptomatic women 40 years of age and older.59 The decision as to when to stop routine mammography screening should be made on an individual basis by each woman and her physician based on a woman's overall health.

-The National Comprehensive Cancer Network (NCCN) recommends annual screening mammography, clinical breast exam and breast awareness for asymptomatic, average risk women 40 years of age and older.
-NCCN recommends routine risk assessment for women without a personal history of invasive cancer or DCIS to assess familial or genetic factors associated with increased risk to determine whether more extensive genetic risk assessment or counseling should be undertaken.
+The National Comprehensive Cancer Network (NCCN) recommends annual screening mammography, clinical breast exam, and breast awareness for asymptomatic, average risk women age 40 years and older.60

-CHAPTER 2.
-METHODS
+Chapter 2.
+Methods